 Molasses is an ingredient that the home cook may not use that often but is an important part of certain recipes, such as barbecue sauce, gingerbread cookies, and baked beans.
 This sweetener is actually a byproduct of making sugar from sugarcane or sugar beets; the process goes through three boiling cycles and with each cycle a different type of molasses is created.

-All varieties can contain sulphur depending on the specific refining process used, but unsulphured products (lighter in color and smoother in flavor) are available.
+There are five types of molasses: blackstrap, light, dark (or medium), treacle, and sorghum (which is technically not a molasses).
+All varieties can contain sulphur depending on the specific refining process used, but unsulphured products, which are lighter in color and smoother in flavor, are available.
 The lighter the molasses, the sweeter it is.

-Blackstrap molasses: The syrup remaining after the third extraction of sugar from sugar cane.
-Blackstrap (derived in part from the Dutch stroop, meaning syrup) refers to the color of the molasses, which is extremely dark.
+The syrup remaining after the third extraction of sugar from sugar cane is blackstrap molasses.
+The word blackstrap (derived in part from the Dutch word stroop, meaning syrup) refers to the color of the molasses, which is extremely dark.
 It has a very strong, somewhat bittersweet flavor with a heady aroma.
 This variety is best used in recipes rather than as a straight sweetener such as pancake syrup.
 It contains many of the nutrients left behind by refined sugar crystals.
-By measure, it is 55% sucrose, the least sweet of the varieties.
+By measure, it is 55 percent sucrose, the least sweet of the varieties.

 True treacle dates back to Victorian times.
 The pale, refined molasses is notably sweeter and has a much more mellow flavor than molasses.
 Nowadays, treacle is a blend of molasses and refinery syrup.
 It ranges in color from light gold to nearly black.
 British treacle can be substituted for molasses in most recipes, but much less frequently will molasses work as a replacement for treacle.
 If you do substitute molasses for treacle, use the lightest, unsulphured molasses you can find.